top of page

 Lu-Article-Header.jpg

 We wandered around in small tribes for around 40,000 years.
-Just 5 thousand years ago we began to gather in larger agricultural empires, 300 hundred years ago we transitioned to industrial societies, and just 50 years ago we birthed the information age and that recognized we all are connected in a global digital village.
-If this is right, in my lifetime, I have been part of two such stage emergences, postmodern and this current one.
+Just 5 thousand years ago we began to gather in larger agricultural empires, 300 hundred years ago we transitioned to industrial societies, and just 50 years ago we birthed the information age and recognized we all are connected in one global digital village.
+If this is right, in my lifetime, I have been part of two such stage emergence's, postmodern and this current one.
 Unprecedented in the history of humans.

 Although this concept of stage development can be somewhat simplistic I have found the qualities described for each of these stages in Ken's maps are accurate enough to support the concept that the evolution of intelligence is expanding outward into more complex and capable forms.
 In a sense you can think of this process as ripples on the pond moving away from the initial ignition point in ever expanding circles.
 Even though we can regress for a time, the course of human development (and the Kosmos) always seems to be expanding out into more complexity. (i.e. gas to particles, particles to atoms, atoms to cells, cells to multi-celled organisms etc.)